deshiiii/dougalShakespeare/content/authors/admin/_index.md

 ## About Me

-I am a mixed methods UX researcher specialising in user research relating to digital entertainment and platforms (music streaming, video games).
-My research interests revolve around understanding how modern day platforms and their different affordances such as algorithmic devices shape cultural consumption practices both on and off platform.
+I am a mixed methods UX researcher with a specialization in user research focused on **music** and **video games**.
+I have collaborated with partners such as **Deezer** and **EA**, delivering actionable insights in two domains I am deeply passionate about.
+I am currently finalising a **PhD*** in Computational Social Science, in which I examine how **music streaming platforms** and their underlying algorithmic systems shape cultural consumption—both on and off platform—through the analysis of granular user listening histories from Deezer.

 Until recently, I was based at the Centre Marc Bloch's [Computational Social Science Team](https://cmb.huma-num.fr/css-seminar/) in Berlin where I undertook my PhD in collaboration with Deezer.